 The mini Goldendoodle is a smaller version of one of the world’s most popular mixed breeds.

 You’re not the only one.
 Many people want smaller dogs these days.
-However, it does make you wonder if there’s a downside to downsizing.
+But, is there a downside to downsizing?

 But first, let’s get to know the Goldendoodle.

 When the mixed breed craze began in the early 1990s, Goldendoodles were seen as excellent family dogs.
 They’re affectionate, highly sociable, and very trainable.

 But, another reason these dogs became so loved was the claim that they are hypoallergenic.